 Financial debt can be complicated and cause a lot of stress, which can have a real effect on your daily life.
 Whether it's a short-term credit card or a loan to see you through, most of us have some sort of debt.
 However, using too much of our credit facilities or opening a variety of credit options in a short period of time can be a sign of a worrying financial instability.
 Not only is that a strain financially, but it can hit you hard emotionally too.

 From hiding debt to not being able to pay basic bills, if you think you may be in trouble with debts, these are some signs that you may have a problem.
+If you recognize a whole bunch of these, you should start to consider contacting the best debt consolidation companies or, if you identify with all the below, the best debt settlement companies may be for you.

 1. You only make minimum payments